Natural-Looking Reconstruction of the Breasts for Austin, TX, and Beyond

-Like a DIEP flap, a superficial inferior epigastric artery SIEA flap is an advanced breast reconstruction technique in which your surgeon uses your own living tissue instead of an implant to create your new breast.
-The advantages are a natural looking and feeling breast made of healthy, soft, living tissue that, unlike an implant, will not need to be replaced.
+Like a DIEP flap, a superficial inferior epigastric artery (SIEA flap) at Austin's Christine Fisher MD is an advanced breast reconstruction technique in which your surgeon uses your own living tissue instead of an implant to create your new breast.
+The advantages are a natural-looking and natural-feeling breast made of healthy, soft, living tissue that, unlike an implant, will not need to be replaced.

-In this technique, Dr. Fisher removes a flap of skin and fat from your abdominal area without opening the underlying fascia and muscle or disrupting your motor nerves.
-The incision is placed low, much like a tummy tuck, with a secondary benefit of a flatter postoperative stomach.
-They then carefully shape the flap and transfer it to your chest.
+For the SIEA flap technique, Dr. Fisher removes a flap of skin and fat from your abdominal area without opening the underlying fascia and muscle or disrupting your motor nerves.
+The incision is placed low, much like a tummy tuck, with a secondary benefit of a flatter postoperative abdominal contour.
+The flap is then carefully shaped and transferred to your chest.
 The blood vessels are connected to those in your chest wall or under your arm.
-It is this part of the procedure in particular, severing the very small blood vessels and reconnecting them using a microscope, that requires advanced technical skills, experience and microsurgery training.
+It is this part of the procedure in particular—severing the very small blood vessels and reconnecting them using a microscope—that requires advanced technical skills, experience, and microsurgery training.

 The type of artery and vein used to supply blood to the newly reconstructed breast is the primary difference between a SIEA flap, which uses the blood vessels found in the fatty tissue just below the skin, and a DIEP flap, which uses deeper vessels under the rectus abdominis muscle.
 This difference makes a SIEA flap reconstruction a more technically demanding procedure.
-Less than 20% of patients have the appropriate anatomy to sustain a SIEA flap.
-Your surgeon will make a preliminary determination that this flap is appropriate based on a preoperative vascular CT scan; it is only on examining the blood vessels in the operating room that your surgeon can make a final determination.
+Less than 20 percent of patients have the appropriate vascular anatomy to sustain a SIEA flap.
+Your surgeon will make a preliminary determination that this flap is appropriate based on a preoperative vascular CT scan.
+Only after examining the blood vessels in the operating room can your surgeon can make a final determination.

 In many cases, the nipple can be reconstructed at the time of your first breast reconstruction surgery.
-Otherwise, three months after your initial surgery the nipple will be reconstructed as part of a second touch-up surgery.
+Otherwise, the nipple will be reconstructed as part of a second touch-up surgery three months after your initial surgery.
 Three dimensional areola tattooing is also available in the office to add color to the areola and the appearance of texture to the reconstructed nipple.
-The end result is a breast that looks, feels and moves like a natural part of your body — because it is.
+The end result is a breast that looks, feels, and moves like a natural part of your body—because it is.